 Human Resources Information System

-Human Resources Information System (HRIS) manages the HCM is the system of record (PeopleSoft), for faculty, staff, and student employees and certain affiliated non-employees such as visiting scholars, volunteers, and consultants.
+Human Resources Information System (HRIS) is the SF States system of record (PeopleSoft), for faculty, staff, student employees, and certain affiliated non-employees such as visiting scholars, volunteers, and consultants.